Sending and receiving¶

 You can use Dash Core to send Dash from your balance to another user.
 The receiving user will provide you with a Dash address to which you should send the funds.
 Click the Send tab in the tab bar and enter the destination address in the Pay To field.

 You can also use the three icons to the right of the Pay To field to select a previously used address, paste an address from the clipboard, or clear the current address.
 If this is a new address, you can enter a name for the address in the Label field to help identify it again later.
 Finally, enter the amount of Dash you want to transfer in the Amount field.

 The other options relate to fees and PrivateSend/InstantSend.
 You can choose if you want to pay the network fee in addition to the amount sent, or subtract it from the amount sent.
 You can also increase your fee to encourage nodes on the network to prioritize your transaction.
 Choosing InstantSend has a similar effect, but actually relies on a different mechanism in the second layer network to speed up the transaction time.
-Choosing PrivateSend will send Dash from an address that has previously been mixed.
+Choosing PrivateSend will send Dash using denominations that have already been processed through CoinJoin.
 You can find out more about PrivateSend and InstantSend here.

 Let’s try an example.
 Say you have received an invoice which you now want to pay with Dash.
 The writer of the invoice has included a Dash address, which can be seen in the following window beginning with Xpa.
 The invoice is for 2.45 Dash, which you fill in the Amount field.

 Once you have entered the destination address and the amount, click the Send button.
 If you have encrypted your wallet, you will now be required to enter your password to unlock the wallet.

 Finally, you are given one final confirmation and chance to cancel your send transaction before Dash Core processes the transaction on the blockchain.

 If you respond with Yes, your transaction will be processed.
 Your operating system may display a notification, and the transaction will appear on the Transactions tab, where you can monitor its progress.